Microsoft Windows Games

 Additional MSN (Microsoft) games can be downloaded for play on Windows 7 from the MSN Zone page.
 Some of these games are available for free.

-Out of the box, Windows 8 does not include any games.
+Out of the box, Windows 8 and Windows 10 do not include any games.
 Minesweeper, Solitaire, FreeCell, and Pinball came with most previous versions of Windows.
-However, for Windows 8, these games must be downloaded and installed through the Microsoft Store, accessible from the Windows Start Screen.
+However, for Windows 8 and Windows 10, these games must be downloaded and installed through the Microsoft Store, accessible from the Windows Start Screen or Start Menu.
 Other games are also available through the Microsoft Store.

 Accessing the Microsoft Store and downloading these games requires an active Internet connection.